 Primary Care Networks

 NHS England’s Long-Term Plan outlined the ambition for Integrated Care Systems and the BMA GP (England) committee and NHS England agreed through national contract negotiations for the development and roll out of Primary Care Networks (PCNs).
-From the 1 July 2019, 9 PCNs were established in Bolton, please refer to table below for further information.
+From the 1 July 2019, 9 PCNs were established in Bolton.